-TRP funds I consider ripe for buying now include Equity Income (MUTF:PRFDX), High Yield (MUTF:PRHYX), Short-Term Bond (MUTF:PRWBX) and Spectrum Income (MUTF:RPSIX).
+Funds I consider ripe for buying now include Equity Income (PRFDX), High Yield (PRHYX), Short-Term Bond (PRWBX) and Spectrum Income (RPSIX).
 All four funds require a $2,500 initial minimum investment in a taxable account, or $1,000 in an IRA.

 If you like, you can even wrap these funds into a T. Rowe Price discount brokerage account and trade individual securities alongside your mutual funds.
 However, I recommend this approach only if you’ve got a sizable portfolio ($100,000 or more).
 At that level, TROW charges just $9.95 for Web-based stock trades.

 Richard Band’s Profitable Investing advisory service helps retirement savers outperform the market without losing a minute of sleep along the way.
 His straightforward style and low-risk value approach has won seven Best Financial Advisory awards from the Newsletter and Electronic Publishers Foundation.